personium/Hands-on-Demo/README_BasicScenario2.md

 # Hands-on Demo 2017
-Instructions of hands-on demo for audience.
+Instructions of hands-on demo for participant.

 # Basic Scenario #2
 You get to create your own app user cell and ask Peter Pan's permission to read his ~~secret~~ MyBoard message.